 I’m Kieran, and I am a geomorphologist, meaning that I am interested in understanding why landscapes look and behave the way they do.
 I am currently an NSF Earth Sciences Postdoctoral Fellow in the Lamb Surface Processes Group in the Division of Geological and Planetary Sciences at the California Institute of Technology.
-My current research focuses on developing an understanding of how climate change in the Arctic is driving increase rates of fluvial morphodynamic activity.
+My current research focuses on developing an understanding of how climate change in the Arctic is affecting rates of fluvial morphodynamic activity.
 I will be combining laboratory and field approaches to investigate the thermomechanical controls on river migration through permafrost substrates, and will be working in conjunction with local organizations and members of the Native Alaskan community to address how the findings of this project can be used to inform climate change adaptation strategies at local and regional levels.

 Prior to starting my current position, I was a postdoctoral researcher in the Rice Sedimentology Lab in the Department of Earth, Environmental, and Planetary Sciences at Rice University.
 My research focused on understanding the sedimentation of mud in rivers as they approach the ocean and build coastal environments.
 To accomplish this I conducted a field investigation in the Mississippi River delta to understand the hydrodynamic controls on the sedimentation of mud in deltaic and floodplain environments.